Richard L. Warms

 Meet some of Dr. Warms' grad students

-Interested in studying with Dr. Warms?
-Click Here
+Are you interested in studying with Dr. Warms?

 West African economies, merchants, veterans of colonial armies, Islam in West African society, history of theory in anthropology, pedagogic methods.